deafjava/sl-ai-mirage-metric/README.md

 ## Appendix: Distinction from Avatarization and Anonymization Technologies

-It is important to clarify that **the Mirage Metric does not criticize avatarization or anonymization technologies** themselves.
+It is important to clarify that The Mirage Metric does not criticize avatarization or anonymization technologies themselves.

-These are separate and often **well-developed** technological fields, including 3D avatar rendering, face anonymization, and body-motion masking, which already operate at high levels of visual realism and computational precision.
+These are separate and often well-developed technological fields, such as 3D avatar rendering, facial anonymization, and motion masking, which already operate with high visual realism and computational precision.

+In avatarization, the sign to be executed is already known.
+The system’s role is to reproduce it, not to interpret or generate new signs, which allows results close to 95% linguistic and visual accuracy.
+The same applies to anonymization: when real signers are replaced by anonymized avatars, the underlying signing remains human and linguistically correct.

-The critique here focuses specifically on **AI-driven translation systems** that attempt to generate or interpret **Sign Language directly from text or video input**.
-These systems differ fundamentally because they require not just motion accuracy, but **linguistic comprehension**, spatial grammar, timing, facial markers, and the pragmatics of natural Deaf discourse.
+The critique here focuses specifically on AI-driven translation systems that attempt to generate or interpret sign language directly from text or video input.
+Unlike avatarization or anonymization, these systems require not just motion accuracy but actual linguistic comprehension: spatial grammar, timing, facial markers, and the pragmatics of natural Deaf discourse.

 In receptive systems (those attempting to “understand” signs), the situation becomes even more constrained.
-Deaf users must often modify their signing, slower, smaller, and more limited, to match what the AI can process.
-In other words, the user is forced to **speak in an artificial, constrained form of their own language**, transforming a natural act of communication into one of adaptation.
+Deaf users must often modify their signing — slower, smaller, and more limited — to match what the AI can process.
+In other words, the user is forced to communicate in an artificial, reduced form of their own language, turning a natural act of expression into one of adaptation.

-Even highly publicized demonstrations with well-known figures tend to **reinforce the illusion** that the problem is nearly solved, when in reality these projects remain in **very early stages**.
-Often, it is the participant themselves who performs the signs or simplifies phrases to make the system “work,” resulting in **pseudo-validation** rather than genuine linguistic comprehension.
+Even highly publicized demonstrations featuring well-known figures often reinforce the illusion that the problem is close to being solved, when in reality these projects remain in early experimental stages.
+Frequently, it is the participant themselves who performs the signs or simplifies phrases to make the system appear to “work,” creating pseudo-validation rather than genuine linguistic comprehension.

 ---
 ## Appendix: Validation Testing Protocol